pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

 overlays to be applied to the resources, it can contain one or more overlays

-The sample file [`sa-secrets.lib.yaml`](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/namespace-provisioner-gitops-examples/default-resources-overrides/overlays/sa-secrets.lib.yaml) shows how Platform/App Operators can completely override the `secrets` and `imagePullSecrets` sections of the default ServiceAccount to add custom created secrets by using other additional resources.
+The sample file [`sa-secrets.lib.yaml`](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/namespace-provisioner-gitops-examples/default-resources-overrides/overlays/sa-secrets.lib.yaml) shows how to completely override the `secrets` and `imagePullSecrets` sections of the default ServiceAccount to add custom created secrets by using other additional resources.

 Sample tap-values change to pull this ytt customization overlay: